 On October 24, 2018, a shareholder of the Akron, Ohio-based Goodyear Tire & Rubber Company filed a lawsuit against Goodyear CEO and Board of Directors, accusing them of fraudulently covering up problems with a defective tire marketed for recreational vehicles (RVs).

 One problem is that the tire, a Goodyear G159, size 275/70R22.5 was never designed for RVs, according to court documents.
-The other problem, the suit alleges, is that Goodyear knew the tire was unsafe and covered up evidence regarding product defect; this included multiple lawsuits and complaints regarding injuries and property damage resulting from accidents caused by tire blowouts and tread separation.
+The other problem, the suit alleges, is that Goodyear knew the tire was unsafe and covered up evidence regarding product defect; this included multiple lawsuits and complaints regarding injuries and property damage resulting from auto accidents caused by tire blowouts and tread separation.

 The G159 was manufactured from 1996-2003, and sold by Goodyear until 2005.
 The G159 is linked to at least 12 deaths of RV drivers and passengers, over 100 injuries, 41 lawsuits, 616 property damage claims (excluding those in litigation), and 3484 warranty returns.